tlklein/f1-prediction-app/README.md

 # What Is F1 Anyway?
-Formula 1 (F1) is the pinnacle of motorsport, characterized by high-speed racing, cutting-edge technology, and global appeal.
-Established in 1950, F1 features teams and drivers competing in a series of Grand Prix events held worldwide on purpose-built circuits and city streets.
+Formula 1 (a.k.a.
+F1 or Formula One) is the highest class of single-seater auto racing sanctioned by the Fédération Internationale de l'Automobile (FIA) and owned by the Formula One Group.
+The FIA Formula One World Championship has been one of the premier forms of racing around the world since its inaugural season in 1950.
+The word "formula" in the name refers to the set of rules to which all participants' cars must conform.
+A Formula One season consists of a series of races, known as Grands Prix, which take place worldwide on purpose-built circuits and on public roads.

 To Learn More: https://www.formula1.com/en/latest/tags/beginner-s-guide.7szZSRQkywApBCsTz1sDwg